PlasAJulian/three-card-monte/README.md

 # three-card-monte
 #### Just a simple console game made in java using NetBeans.
+To Run simply open in Netbean
 Things to be addded
-text doc that shows a record of the user's winnings.
+* text doc that shows a record of the user's winnings.